Brian Tejada is a gay male following news, politics, and entertainment.

 Exodus International, the defunct leader in ex-gay conversions, closed its doors in 2013.
 The cold war against ex-gay factions ended.
 Until 2012, the organization claimed homosexuality could be overcome by therapy and prayer.
 The group's president, Alan Chambers, issued an apology for the harm his organization had caused the gay community over the 37 years of its existence.
 The days of telling gay men and women they don't belong had ended.

 As a teenager, I watched news stories about men who'd declared themselves ex-gay.
 Their loyal wives stood behind them, smiling as if it were true.
 Such denial of their natural inclinations disturbed me.
-I'd researched homosexuality at local libraries, reading every book under "G" for gay and "H" homosexuality in the card catalog.
+I'd researched homosexuality at local libraries, reading every book under "G" for gay and "H" for homosexuality in the card catalog.
 How some men could become straight by way of Christ was incomprehensible.
 My fledgling self-acceptance was shaken.

 My own experience of finding and losing love almost broke me.
-While I'd grown up attending church, spiritually I needed development.
+While I'd grown up attending church, spiritually, I needed development.
 I didn't understand how God could work in my everyday life.
-My first introduction to that development was self-help books with a spiritual twist.
-The writings of Wayne Dyer for example.
+My first introduction to that development was self-help books with a spiritual twist—the writings of Wayne Dyer, for example.

 While gay social life could be difficult, there were alternatives to bars and nightclubs.
-I lived in Dallas, home to one of the largest gay-affirming churches in the country, Cathedral of Hope.
+I lived in Dallas, home to one of the largest gay-affirming churches in the country, the Cathedral of Hope.
 I attended services every Sunday and Wednesday.
 It was both a respite from work and the gay social scene.
 Sermons were inspirational and relevant.
 It was a weekly tent revival and affirmation of my values.

 Cathedral of Hope and other gay-affirming churches offered volunteer opportunities to help the less fortunate.
 I considered joining a prayer group they offered.
 I soon felt less attached to the bar scene.
 I could be gay and meet other like-minded people who shared my faith in God.
 I felt complete and happy as a single man, overcoming the idea that I must have a boyfriend.
 Being free of this need was a tremendous weight lifted off of me.

-He boasted he'd been with women in the past, as if he were a real man.
-It was irritating but I felt obligated to talk to him out of politeness and shared hardship.
+He boasted he'd been with women in the past as if he were a real man.
+It was irritating, but I felt obligated to talk to him out of politeness and shared hardship.
 I had no bisexual inclinations and found it difficult to find common ground.
 I shared my experiences in the hopes that he'd learn by example.
-I'd made a few friends and while life wasn't perfect, happiness was my choice.
+I'd made a few friends, and while life wasn't perfect, happiness was my choice.
 Self-help books had taught me to maintain a positive outlook.
 The gay population in Dallas was large enough that you could get lost.
 Because some gay men were unfriendly didn't mean others couldn't enjoy their lives.

 The man continued talking about his unhappy existence.
 His experiences led him to believe that his fellow gays were snotty liars and unreliable.
-I'd gone out to meet someone and listening to someone's twisted life story was exhausting.
+I'd gone out to meet someone, and listening to someone's twisted life story was exhausting.
 I had difficulties of my own but dealt with them: balancing work, social, and family life wore on me.
 I didn't understand that I was being put upon.
 Bumps in the road like this caused me to lose faith in my own abilities to enjoy myself.

-While most stories present individuals who pursue prominent ex-gay paths, such as Ruiz's, as victims, my experience hasn't lead me to that conclusion.
+While most stories present individuals who pursue prominent ex-gay paths, such as Ruiz's, as victims, my experience hasn't led me to that conclusion.
 Refusing to accept other viable options (such as gay-friendly churches) demonstrates spite and stubbornness.
 That's not something to be celebrated.
 For gay organizations, these occurrences should be viewed as an opportunity to educate the public and gays about bisexuality.
 A topic that's largely ignored when gay conversions show up in the news.
 For Christians, you need to distance yourselves from these groups and shouldn't be praising these so-called ex-gay conversions when you know they don't work.

 © 2018 Brian Tejada